redesunlu/netkit-doc/user-guide.en.md

 ### How can I analyze the capture file?

 The traffic dump is stored in a format called _pcap_.
-It can be easily analized with tools such as `tshark` or `wireshark`.
+It can be easily analyzed with tools such as `tshark` or `wireshark`.

 ## How can I shut down a laboratory?

 In our experience, closing terminals one by one can be problematic.
-We recommend to use the `lhalt` command on the same console where `lstart` was launched.
+We recommend to use the `lhalt` command at the same terminal where `lstart` was launched.

 Be careful.
 You have to "be standing" at the right lab folder.

 ## TL;DR

-If you already read all the above, here we give you a quick reference of all the previous commands:
+If you already read all the above, here you have a quick reference of all the previous commands:

 VMs management: